About Kidney and Urinary System

-Are you a woman aged 60 or older who regularly experiences ‘urinary urgency’ (a sudden, strong need to urinate) or ‘overactive bladder’ with urine leakage?
-If so, you may be able to participate in a research study to help better understand the relationship between the brain and the bladder in women who have urgency urinary incontinence.
-Compensation provided.
+Are you female and aged 65 or older?
+Do you experience “overactive bladder” and urinary urge incontinence (a sudden, strong urge to urinate that results in urine leakage)?
+You may be able to be in a research study to help better understand the relationship between the brain and the bladder.
+Compensation and transportation/parking fees provided.

 MyPaTH Story Booth 2.0

 Interested in sharing your story about health, illness, or research?
 Patients and caregivers are needed to participate in a research study to help learn more about topics that are important to you and that may improve health and health care.
 Participation involves one 45-minute session that takes place over the phone.
 Eligible participants must be able to read and understand English.

 MyPaTH Story Booth – COVID-19 Stories